Engraving a bracelet – 5 easy methods for everyone

 Steps for engraving a bracelet with a CNC machine:

-Design your motif using CAD software and convert it into G-code for the CNC machine.
+Design your motif with CAD software and convert it into G-code for the CNC machine.

 Step 2: Prepare the bracelet

-Secure the wristband firmly to the device.
-A rotating holder can be used for round wristbands.
+Securely fasten the bracelet in the device.
+A rotary holder can be used for round bangles.

-Use the correct milling cutter and adjust the speed, depth and feed rate according to the material.
+Insert the correct cutter and adjust speed, depth, and feed rate according to the material.

 Step 4: Start engraving

 Remove the bracelet and polish it for a glossy finish.
-This way you can personalize and professionally enhance your bracelet.
+This way, you can personalize and professionally refine your bracelet.

 Advantages and disadvantages of CNC engraving